education.vic.gov.au

 Ceremonial leave

-Leave may be granted to an Aboriginal and/or Torres Strait Islander employee for ceremonial purposes:
+Leave will be granted to an Aboriginal and/or Torres Strait Islander employee for ceremonial purposes:

 • connected with the death of a member of the immediate family or extended family (provided that no employee will have an existing entitlement reduced as a result of this provision), or